The Department endorses:

 The Athena Swan submission was led by a departmental self-assessment team, made up of representatives from undergraduates, postgraduates and staff, and informed by surveys and focus groups across the entire student and staff body.

-If you have a comment or question about the Athena Swan process relating to the Department's own bronze award, you should contact Professor James Smith as Self-Assessment Team Lead in 2020-21.
+If you have a comment or question about the Athena Swan process relating to the Department's own bronze award, you should contact Dr Katie Muth as the current Self-Assessment Team Lead.
 The University's EDI page gives details on the wider work on institutional awards.

-If you have a suggestion for an EDI initiative, future spotlight issues, or wish to get involved contact the 2020-21 Chair, Dr Jennifer Terry.
+If you have a suggestion for an EDI initiative, future spotlight issues, or wish to get involved contact the current chair, Dr Katie Muth.

 Students, staff and visitors are encouraged to approach the Department to request practical support in matters pertaining to disability and accessibility.
 The Department’s Disability Officer can be contacted via English.LTM@durham.ac.uk and will be happy to discuss the support that can be provided by the Department and the University’s central services.